ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 14. How to map occurence data and populations
 15. How to make a custom function for plotting figures

-red deer occurrence data from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a>
+__In this part of the tutorial, we will focus on one particular species, red deer (*Cervus elaphus*), where it has been recorded around the world, and where it's populations are being monitored.
+We will use occurrence data from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a> which we will download in `R` using the `rgbif` package.__

+Occurrence data can be messy and when you are working with thousands of records, not all of them might be valid records.
+If you are keen to find out how to test the validity of geographic coordinates using the `CoordinateCleaner` package, check out our tutorial <a href="https://ourcodingclub.github.io/2018/01/06/occurrence.html" target = "_blank">here</a>.

 ```r
 ### PART 3: Downloading and mapping data from large datasets ----